Finding Her Way Back: Kasondra’s Story

 Kasondra does this often—pausing her power chair, bending down carefully, and turning a small, ordinary coin into a quiet message of encouragement.
 If it’s already heads-up, she pockets it herself.
 If it’s not, she leaves it behind for someone else.

-This is just a snapshot of Kasondra offering others the encouragement she once struggled to offer herself.
+This is a snapshot of Kasondra offering others the encouragement she once struggled to offer herself.

 A Long Road Back

-She’s a suicide attempt survivor who moves between wheelchair use and ambulation.
+Kasondra is a suicide attempt survivor who moves between wheelchair use and ambulation.

-When she was twenty, she survived her suicide attempt and was airlifted to Harborview with multiple injuries.
+When Kasondra was twenty, she survived her suicide attempt and was airlifted to Harborview with multiple injuries.
 She tried attending a spinal cord injury group early on, but most people there had been injured through accidents or unexpected circumstances.
 Her story felt different, and that difference became a quiet barrier.
+So while she slowly opened up in other parts of her life, she kept her distance from SCI groups and mobility disability spaces.

 A Chance Meeting